Rules

 Can we use a designated hitter in Little League?

-In standard Little League Majors and below with continuous batting order, there is no DH — because everyone bats.
-In Juniors and above, local league rules determine whether a DH is available.
+In divisions using the continuous batting order, there is no DH because everyone bats.
+In divisions using a traditional 9-player order, local league rules determine whether a DH is available.

 Read Next